Pang Tong: Tang Geng about Pang Tong's death

-Before the foundation has been complete, each of those heroes were lost one following the other as if they were being stolen away.
-Next year, in 223 when Liu Shan took the imperial throne.
-Among the veterans, only Zhuge Liang and Zhao Yun were left.
-Seven years later and Zhao Yun was dead in 229 while Zhuge Liang died five years later in 234.
+Before the foundation has been complete, each of those heroes were lost, one following the other, as if they were being stolen away.
+Next year, in 223 when Liu Shan took the imperial throne, among the veterans, only Zhuge Liang and Zhao Yun were left.
+Seven years later and Zhao Yun was dead in 229, while Zhuge Liang died five years later in 234.
 At this time, all of those who achieved past glory were gone.
 Fa Zheng barely reached 44 years old, Ma Chao 46 years old and Ma Liang 34 years old.
 Zhang Fei was said to be younger than both Liu Bei and Guan Yu; since Guan Yu was several years older than him, he must have been around fifty or so when he died.
 Huo Jun died when he was just 39 years old.

-All of these outstanding individuals are born with great talents yet live a short life; all while Qiao Zhou (Note: Qiao Zhou suffers from a bad reputation because he advocate surrendering to Liu Shan in 263 during the Wei's invasion.) lived to be more than seventy years old.
-With this, it should be clear to anyone that Heaven no longer favour the Han.
+All of these individuals are born with great talents yet lived a short life; all while Qiao Zhou (Note: Qiao Zhou suffered from a bad reputation because he advocated surrender to Liu Shan in 263 during the Conquest of Shu by Wei.) lived to be more than seventy years old.
+With this, it was made clear that Heaven no longer favoured the Han.